Picturesque cobble stoned Cordoba old town is the perfect place to spend one day when traveling between Madrid and Seville or Granada.

 - Hiking: Los Cahorros, Monachil: Awesome Hiking Trail In Sierra Nevada, Spain

-We hope this One Day in Cordoba guide helps you plan your visit!
+We hope this One Day in Cordoba guide helps with planning your visit to Spain!

 Please let us know if you have any questions about traveling through beautiful Andalusia.